 Entropion is a “turning in” of the eyelid.
 Typically occurring on the lower eyelid, the skin and lashes rub painfully against the cornea.
 The condition may cause the lid to turn in constantly or only at times when the eyes are closed tightly.

 Entropion usually arises as a result of aging since the muscles around the eyes may progressively weaken.
 A spasm or relaxation of the muscles near the eye can cause the lid to turn inward.
 Other causes can include injury, congenital defect, skin infections and various inflammatory conditions.
 You may also be at higher risk for entropion if you have undergone facial surgery or have facial scarring that affects the natural curve of the eyelid.
-This procedure is performed by our experienced specialists, Dr. Hess and Dr. DeAngelis.
+This procedure is performed by our experienced specialist, Dr. Hess.